Art of Listening

 In a blog post offering a behind-the-scenes sneak peek in to the project Emma Hay, Creative Learning Officer, says: “In two short hours, we take the pupils from boredom and age-old preconceptions about classical music, through a history of the piano (featuring excerpts from The Simpsons and Pharrell Williams) to Mendelssohn and Britten amongst others and a visual art exercise that allows the pupils to express their experience of listening to classical musical.”

 In spring 2016 we travelled with the project from Edinburgh to Melbourne, Australia to present it to teachers, students and other music professionals from Independent Schools Victoria.
 In May 2017 we were invited back to showcase the Art of Listening at the inaugural Arts Learning Festival.

-If you would like to request further information about the project or take the project to your school, please contact Emma Hay, Creating Learning Officer on firstname.lastname@example.org
+If you would like to request further information about the project or take the project to your school, please contact our Creative Learning team at firstname.lastname@example.org.

 The children thoroughly enjoyed the workshop.
 It made them realise the importance of listening.
 The children also realized classical music can be fun and interesting.
 This was a really good workshop.
 It was fast moving and involved the children a lot

 The songs were incredible.
 I loved drawing what we felt

 I thought it was very good, and it definitely changed my view to classical music.
 10/10!

 Pupil, Parsons Green Primary